-for as long as we've had the property.
-This one has a power take off (PTO) to a hydraulic pump that runs the dump (thank you Don Scheel for finding it).
+a power take off (PTO) to a hydraulic pump that runs the dump (thank you Don Scheel for finding it).
 At one time, it was the dump truck for a cemetery (why I tell people it has a "stiff suspension").
-Fabricated the bed.
+The bed was fabricated out one from a junkyard.
 It gives me a lot of reliable utility for a \$1,500 truck, and with no smog requirement.
 In return, I changed the oil and lubed it annually.

 a tree and drive the truck down a road to pull it.
 By comparison, winches are slow, and some are limited by battery capacity.
-Cables take a beating.
+Cables take a beating...
 This method does take a bit of extra planning, but handles some fairly large material.
 These oak logs are 14-18 inches.